nfroidure/utf-8/README.md

 ```
 This function can prove the text contained by the given bytes is not UTF-8
  (or badly encoded UTF-8 string).
 It's not reciprocally true, especially for
- short strings with wich false positives are frequent.
+ short strings with which false positives are frequent.

 ## Strict mode
 If you try to encode an UTF8 string in an ArrayBuffer too short to contain the